hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/00_intro_while.md

 Problems 5.1.1, 5.1.2, and 5.1.3 from:
  https://runestone.academy/ns/books/published/CS1-Python-Subgoals/while_counter.html?mode=browsing

-Write a 1 sentence explaining each answer as a private comment on the Google Classroom assignment.
+Write 1 sentence explaining your answer as a private comment on google classroom.